Child Support & Collections

 - Collecting support payments

-Single parents of the Minnesota Family Investment Program (MFIP) and Medical Assistance (MA) are automatically referred and are required to use this service.
+Single parents of the Minnesota Family Investment Program (MFIP), Medical Assistance (MA) and Child Care Assistance (CCAP) programs are automatically referred and are required to use this service.

 NOTE: Services that are NOT provided by the Child Support unit include: divorce, visitation and custody, alimony establishment, and legal advice or counsel.
 We cannot arrange genetic testing once paternity is resolved by a court order or the signing of a Recognition of Parentage.